 The previous battle in the Boer War is the Battle of Elandslaagte

-The next battles in the Boer War are the Battles of Belmont and Graspan
+The next battle in the Boer War is the Battle of Belmont